IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 ---
-title: $Platform$ Pie Charts and Graphs | $ProductName$
+title: {Platform} Pie Charts and Graphs | {ProductName}
-_description: The $ProductName$ pie chart is a specialized UI control that renders a pie chart, consisting of a circular area divided into sections.
+_description: The {ProductName} pie chart is a specialized UI control that renders a pie chart, consisting of a circular area divided into sections.
 Try for FREE.
-_keywords: $Platform$ charts, pie chart, $ProductName$, Infragistics, data binding, slice selection, slice explosion, animation
+_keywords: {Platform} charts, pie chart, {ProductName}, Infragistics, data binding, slice selection, slice explosion, animation
 mentionedTypes: ["XamPieChart", "XamDataChart"]
 namespace: Infragistics.Controls.Charts
 ---
-# $Platform$ Pie Chart
+# {Platform} Pie Chart

-The $ProductName$ Pie Chart, or Pie Graph, is a part-to-whole chart that shows how categories (parts) of a data set add up to a total (whole) value.
+The {ProductName} Pie Chart, or Pie Graph, is a part-to-whole chart that shows how categories (parts) of a data set add up to a total (whole) value.
 Categories are rendered as sections in a circular, or pie-shaped graph.
 Each section, or pie slice, has an arc length proportional to its underlying data value.
 Categories are shown in proportion to other categories based on their value percentage to the total value being analyzed, as parts of 100 or 100%.

-## $Platform$ Pie Chart Example
+## {Platform} Pie Chart Example

-You can create the $Platform$ Pie Chart in the `XamPieChart` by binding your data items with a string and a numeric data value.
+You can create the {Platform} Pie Chart in the `XamPieChart` by binding your data items with a string and a numeric data value.
 These data values will add up to a value of 100% of visualization.
 In this case, the example shows the overall breakdown of budget spend by department.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"
            iframe-src="{environment:dvDemosBaseUrl}/charts/pie-chart-overview"
            github-src="charts/pie-chart/overview"
-           alt="$Platform$ Pie Chart Overview" >
+           alt="{Platform} Pie Chart Overview" >
 </code-view>

 <div class="divider--half"></div>

-## $Platform$ Pie Chart Recommendations
+## {Platform} Pie Chart Recommendations

 Pie Charts are appropriate for small data sets and are easy to read at a glance.
 Pie charts are just one type of part-to-whole visualization.
 Others include: